Skip to content

 Using some of the expressions given above in exercise III, talk about an incident when you were very scared.
 You may have a competition to decide whose story was the most frightening.

-1 thought on “The Snake and the Mirror: Complete Guide – NCERT Beehive”
+1 thought on “The Snake and the Mirror: Ultimate Guide for 9th”

 1. Pingback: Beehive: Class IX English Complete Guide for All Chapters - Solved Notes